Hollywood Shore Leave 1988-1994

 Like many parties/ benefits throughout the 80’s they created a tradition that lasted through the years.
 This is one…

 The Hollywood Shore Leave party was the brainchild of a group house at 439 Sail Walk.
+The house was known as “Sailors House.”
 This being the fourth it had a 1940’s Big Band music theme and a military motif all for AMFAR ( American Foundation for AIDS Research), and PWAC ( People with AIDS Coalition.)
-Hosted by Aldyn McKean, David Merrill, Patrick Moreton, Robert Donnelly, Kendall Lynn,and Tom Signorelli as everyone from Rita Hayworth, Marlene Dietrich, Ann Miller, Carmen Miranda, to Fred Astaire and Ginger Rogers.
+Hosted by Aldyn McKean, David Merrill, Patrik Moreton, Robert Donnelly, Kendall Lynn,and Tom Signorelli as everyone from Rita Hayworth, Marlene Dietrich, Ann Miller, Carmen Miranda, to Fred Astaire and Ginger Rogers.

 Music was provided by the Hot Lavender Swing Band and Broadway star Larry Kert.
 Drawing at least one thousand guests at $20 each to attend it was a sea of white sailor caps ,navy blue uniforms, a wash of army fatigue greens, and a battalion of privates, lieutenants, and generals.

 The stars of the show were the housemates dressed as the stars of the golden age of Hollywood.
 Ann Miller.

 David Merrill as Rita Hayworth and Robert Donelly as Ann Miller.

 One of the creators of the party Patrik Moreton played a key role.
 Not only as star Marlene Dietrich.